IRTakan/Web-Scraping-Challenge/README.md

 Created a Beautiful Soup object and used it to scrape the data in the HTML table.
 Assembled the scraped data into a Pandas DataFrame, making sure the columns had the same headings as the table on the website.
 Here’s an explanation of the column headings:

-- id: the identification number of a single transmission from the Curiosity rover
+- id: The identification number of a single transmission from the Curiosity rover

-- terrestrial_date: the date on Earth
+- terrestrial_date: The date on Earth

-- sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
+- sol: The number of elapsed sols (Martian days) since Curiosity landed on Mars

-- ls: the solar longitude
+- ls: The solar longitude

-- month: the Martian month
+- month: The Martian month

-- min_temp: the minimum temperature, in Celsius, of a single Martian day (sol)
+- min_temp: The minimum temperature, in Celsius, of a single Martian day (sol)

 - pressure: The atmospheric pressure at Curiosity's location